-Development Manager for Individual GivingApril 13, 2021
+Development Manager for Board Relations and Individual GivingAugust 23, 2021

 About the Role

 The Development Manager will spend much of their time on activities related to identifying, researching, qualifying, engaging, cultivating, renewing, and securing gifts to increase individual support for NYLPI.
-Working in close collaboration with a small, results-oriented team, the Development Manager will have the opportunity to leverage proven programs to attract the support of individuals and family foundations, as well as working to secure broad-based and attorney volunteer giving.
+Working in close collaboration with a small, results-oriented team, the Development Manager will have the opportunity to leverage proven programs to attract the support of the board, individuals and family foundations, as well as working to secure broad-based and attorney volunteer giving.

 Cultivation and Solicitation of New Donors

-- Plan and execute at least two annual small-scale fundraising/cultivation/donor appreciation events including NYLPI’s annual Felix A. Fishman Awards Event held each year in the fall.
+- Plan and execute at least two annual small-scale fundraising/cultivation/donor appreciation events, including NYLPI’s annual Felix A. Fishman Awards event held each year in the fall.
 The Development Manger will manage all aspects of the event and logistics, including invitation and RSVP lists, and vendor relationships.

 - In collaboration with the Director of Development, develop cultivation and stewardship plans that create a high-quality donor experience.
 Plans will include regular correspondence, thoughtful donor engagement and invitations, professional proposals, mailings, and acknowledgements.